2019 Show Statement

 When I was a kid growing up in the fifties, art meant crayon and pencil on manilla paper, paint by numbers, and Jon Gnagy's Learn-To-Draw kit.
 I drew Red Sox ball players, World War II carrier warfare, and skunks (I had one as a pet).
 Inspired by Winslow Homer, I moved on to Maine Coast watercolors featuring waves, rocks, and derelict lobster boats.

 Eventually, after earning a BFA in painting from the University of Washington, I launched my somewhat, sporadic career as a bona fide artist.
 In the early seventies my paintings gave way to gimmicky, mechanical constructions, a selection of which I sold at Northwest street fairs in 1974.
-Some decent solo shows in Seattle followed, starting with the and/or gallery in 1976, and going on to Rosco Louie, Traver Gallery, Esther Claypool Gallery, and Room 104 Gallery.
+Some decent solo shows in Seattle followed, starting with the and/or gallery in 1976, and going on to Rosco Louie, Traver Gallery, Esther Claypool Gallery, Room 104 Gallery, and Gallery 4Culture.
 My work has also been in numerous group shows in the region, including shows at the Museum of Northwest Art, COCA, the Bellevue Art Museum, Bumbershoot, the Henry Art Gallery, and the Seattle Art Museum.
 I've never shown in Paris, London, or Berlin.

 Commissions include site specific, public art done for Seattle, King County, Washington State, and Metro (Seattle Transit Project); plus some miscellaneous private commissions—for a restaurant, a hotel, the Fort Worth Chamber of Commerce, a house in Maine, and more.